vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ![image](/assets/2023-10-04/100.png)

-## Add "Create New" button
+## Add *Create New* button

-First, we create a new screen for our create new dialog.
-We name it `CreateNew`.
+Our *Create New* button will switch the user to a secondary screen, in order to create the new card.
+So we first create an empty, new screen, named `CreateNew`.

-Then, we will add a tapped event for our button that just switches to the new screen.
+Then, we add a button control with a tapped event that just switches the screen to `CreateNew`.

 ![image](/assets/2023-10-04/120.png)

 ![image](/assets/2023-10-04/130.png)

-## Make the "Create new" screen
+## Make the *Create new* screen

+Now, lets make `CreateNew`.
+We add two text box controls.
+One for the new card's subject, and one for the new card's description.

-In our new screen, we add a text box control for both the subject and description of our new card.
-We select the *Used in scripting* option, and we give it a control name.
-The control name is used to identify the control in our script.
+For both text boxes, we select the *Used in scripting* option, and we give it a control name.
+We will use these control names in our script.

 ![image](/assets/2023-10-04/140.png)

 Here is the script for the *Create Card* button.
-It runs the `addcard` function, taking the name and description from our text boxes, and using our first list as the target list.
+It first runs the `addcard` function.
+It takes the name and description from our text boxes, and uses our first Trello list as the target list.
 Then, it switches screens and reloads the affected list.

 ![image](/assets/2023-10-04/150.png)